 The attached list provides categories of services for which preauthorization is required, as well as specific examples of such services.
 This list is not all inclusive.
-For a listing of services currently requiring preauthorization, members and providers may consult capbluecross.com.
+Capital may from time to time remove preauthorization requirements for benefits under certain dollar thresholds.
+For a listing of services currently requiring preauthorization, including any threshold requirements members and providers may consult CapitalBlueCross.com.

-Category Details Comments Inpatient Admissions Acute care Long-term acute care Non-routine maternity admissions and newborns requiring continued hospitalization after the mother is discharged Skilled nursing facilities Rehabilitation hospitals Behavioral Health (mental health care/ substance abuse) Preauthorization requirements do not apply to services provided by a hospital emergency room provider .
+Category Details Comments Inpatient Admissions Acute care Long-term acute care Non-routine maternity admissions and newborns requiring continued hospitalization after the mother is discharged Skilled nursing facilities Rehabilitation hospitals Behavioral Health (mental health care/ substance use disorder) Preauthorization requirements do not apply to services provided by a hospital emergency room provider.
 If an inpatient admission results from an emergency room visit, notification must occur within two (2) business days of the admission.
 All such services will be reviewed and must meet medical necessity criteria from the first hour of admission.
 Failure to notify Capital of an admission may result in an administrative denial.
 Non-routine maternity admissions, including preterm labor and maternity complications, require notification within two (2) business days of the date of admission.
 Observation Care Admissions Notification is required for all observation stays expected to exceed 48 hours.
 All observation care must meet medical necessity criteria from the first hour of admission.
 Admissions to observation status require notification within two (2) business days.
 Failure to notify Capital of an admission may result in an administrative denial.
 Diagnostic Services Genetic disorder testing except: standard chromosomal tests, such as Down Syndrome, Trisomy, and Fragile X, and state mandated newborn genetic testing.
 High tech imaging such as but not limited to: Cardiac nuclear medicine studies including nuclear cardiac stress tests, CT (computerized tomography) scans, MRA (magnetic resonance angiography), MRI (magnetic resonance imaging), PET (positron emission tomography) scans, and SPECT (single proton emission computerized tomography) scans.
 Diagnostic services do not require preauthorization when emergently performed during an emergency room visit, observation stay, or inpatient admission.
-Durable Medical Equipment (DME), Prosthetic, Appliances, Orthotic Devices, Implants Members and providers may view a listing of services currently requiring preauthorization at capbluecross.com.
+Durable Medical Equipment (DME), Prosthetic, Appliances, Orthotic Devices, Implants Members and providers may view a listing of services currently requiring preauthorization at CapitalBlueCross.com.